Get started - it's free!

 Tailscale SSH works on all your devices, regardless of operating system.
 Once you're connected to your Tailscale network, you can SSH into the remote hosts you've been granted access to—without having to manually copy private keys or learn the target host's IP address.

-This flexibility ensures remote workers can securely bring their own devices, even if they prefer a different platform to colleagues.
+This flexibility lets remote workers securely bring their own devices, even if they prefer a different platform.
 It also accommodates workflows where individuals sometimes require field access from their mobile devices.
 Tailscale offers the same combination of convenience and security everywhere you work.

 Tailscale: Secure SSH Access for Remote Workers